gammapy/gammapy/docs/development/setup.rst

 you to execute the tutorial in the myBinder cloud infrastructure.

-myBinder provides versioned virtual environments coupled with every release and the master branch of the `gammapy Github repository <https://github.com/gammapy/gammapy>`__ .
+myBinder provides versioned virtual environments coupled with every release and the master branch of the `gammapy GitHub repository <https://github.com/gammapy/gammapy>`__.
-The myBinder docker image is created using the ``Dockerfile`` and ``binder.py`` files placed in the master branch of the `gammapy-webpage Github repository <https://github.com/gammapy/gammapy-webpage>`__.
+The myBinder docker image is created using the ``Dockerfile`` and ``binder.py`` files placed in the master branch of the `gammapy-webpage GitHub repository <https://github.com/gammapy/gammapy-webpage>`__.
 The Dockerfile makes the Docker image used by Binder running some linux commands to install base-packages and copy the notebooks and datasets needed.
 It executes ``binder.py`` to conda install Gammapy dependencies listed in the environment YAML published within the versioned